-- Grocery stores are open and schools are reopening.
+- Grocery stores and school are open.
 Many stores, shopping malls, and restaurants are closed or have limited operations.
-Mosques and places of pilgrimage are closed until October 1, 2020 and large gatherings are restricted.
+Mosques and places of pilgrimage are closed and large gatherings are restricted.

 - All international commercial flights to and from Turkmenistan have been cancelled and land borders are closed to passenger traffic.
-International flight restrictions are expected to continue at least through October 1, 2020.
+Some press reporting indicates that international flight restrictions are expected to continue through January 1, 2020.